djbpitt/collatexInstallation/collatex-installation.md

 #### Installing graphviz on Ubuntu Linux

 **[Add instructions for installing graphviz on Ubuntu Linux]**

+In addition to graphviz itself, you also need to install Python support for graphviz, which you can do with:

+    sudo pip install graphviz

 #### Installing graphvix on Microsoft Windows